tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- [Paper Link]()
 * ***Van Looveren, Arnaud, and Janis Klaise.
 "Interpretable counterfactual explanations guided by prototypes." arXiv preprint arXiv:1907.02584 (2019).***
 	- [Paper Link]()
+	- The model prediction on xcf needs to be close to the predefined output.
+	- The perturbation  changing the original instance x0
+into xcf = x0 +  should be sparse.
+	- The counterfactual xcf needs to be interpretable.
+We consider an instance xcf interpretable if it lies close to the model’s training data distribution.
+This definition does not only apply to the overall data set, but importantly also to the training instances that belong.

 * ***Goyal, Yash, Uri Shalit, and Been Kim.
 "Explaining Classifiers with Causal Concept Effect (CaCE)." arXiv preprint arXiv:1907.07165 (2019).***
 	- [Paper Link](https://arxiv.org/pdf/1907.07165.pdf)
 	- propose to explain classifiers’ decisions by measuring the Causal Concept Effect (CACE).